Last updated on August 9th, 2022

 - Smoke Remover Filter (Core 300-RF-WF) features additional layer of air filtration, which works the best for capturing smoke in the air, including wildfires.
 It retails at 10 dollars more compared with the original filter, but the 4-stage air filtration is definitely better than 3-stage.

 What is also great about the Levoit Core 300 is the room coverage.
 Many manufacturers put big numbers trying to attract as many customers as possible, but fail to deliver their promises.
-The Core 300 does what is described: it can clean air in 219 square feet space in 12 minutes with CADR rating of 135 CFM, delivering 4.6 air changes per hour.
+The Core 300 does what is described: it can clean air in 219 square feet space in 12 minutes with a CADR rating of 135 CFM, delivering 4.6 air changes per hour.
 This is enough air changes per hour to consider this model capable of filtering out allergens and pollutants indoor.

 Lastly, the Core 300 has timer to set up air cleaning procedure lasting for 2/4/6/8 hours and Sleep Mode.
 Paired with 24 decibels of sound (it is similar to rustling leaves sound), the Core 300 is a great air purifier to be left in bedroom running at night without making disturbing noises.